zzzheep/hello-world/README.md

 hello-world
 ===========

-the first day i use github
+ first day i use github
 i need some time to review what i learned this noon. more practice